RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 accurate free water volume fraction for the full range of volume fraction ground truth values.
 All the features observed here are consistent with Fig.5 of the original article.

-![Fig.1 - Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with the from the Monte Carlo simulations using the free water elimination fitting procedures.
+![Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with the from the Monte Carlo simulations using the free water elimination fitting procedures.
 The top panel shows the FA median and intra-quartil range for the five different FA ground truth levels and plotted as function of the ground truth water volume fraction.
 The bottom panels show the estimated volume fraction $f$ median and intra-quartil range as function of its ground truth values